 Every time I open up Instagram, I see a perfectly positioned model or influencer showing off their outfit.
-And without fail, I assume that seemingly perfect photo was effortless to capture.
+Without fail, I assume the seemingly perfect photo was effortless to capture.
 I always take it for granted that the person in the photo is naturally photogenic (and that if I'm not naturally photogenic, I'd never be able to pull off the same photo).
-But guess what?
-That couldn't be farther from the truth.
+But guess what: That couldn't be further from the truth.
 Anyone who frequently has their photo taken just knows what works for them, mostly from trial and error.

-Lower angles, while sometimes a cool option, don't do you any favors.
-For a more flattering photo, position your camera slightly above your eye line.
+Lower angles, while sometimes a cool option, are typically harder to execute well.
+Position your camera slightly above your eye line.
 Generally speaking, the higher the camera angle, the better the photo.

 Paying attention to your posture when taking pictures can make the world of a difference.
 Hunched shoulders and slumped spines will not elongate your figure.
 Instead, push your shoulders back stick your back end out slightly.
 It might seem silly to dramatize good posture, but we promise it will come across well on camera.

-Go for a darker Instagram filter, like X-Pro II or Mayfair, for an instantly bronzed image.
-Just like wearing dark colors, using darker filters or even adjusting the exposure and light filters can make for a more photogenic image.
+Going for a darker Instagram filter, like X-Pro II or Mayfair, and adjusting the exposure and light filters can make for a more photogenic image.

 This trick will elongate your neck and help to avoid any unflattering chin angles.

-Not only will this accentuate your collarbone and slim your arms, it will also make you look more polished and put together—and that's always a good thing.
-Shoulders back always!
+Not only will this accentuate your collarbone, but it will also make you look more polished and put-together (if that's what you're going for).

-Keep your arms slightly away from your body for a more flattering shot.
-Either put your hand on your hip, brush your hand through your hair or try keeping your elbow slightly out to keep your upper arm looking lean.
+Keep your arms slightly away from your body for a better shot.
+Either put your hand on your hip, brush your hand through your hair, or try keeping your elbow slightly out.

-No shame here, it’s all about finding what looks best for you.
-A little trial and error will help you find your best angle in photos so you know exactly how to stand to creat the perfect image.
+No shame here—it’s all about finding what looks best for you.
+A little trial and error will help you find your best angle in photos so you know exactly how to stand to create the best image.